 📖 Swaps and variations

 Swap thyme for another herb.
-It will change the flavour, but if you don't have thyme to hand then rosemary or sage would also be nice (note that they are a bit more pungent though).
+It will change the flavor, but if you don't have thyme to hand then rosemary or sage would also be nice (note that they are a bit more pungent though).

 🔪 Step by step instructions